 We want to prepare them for the road, not the other way around.
 But have we allowed them to experience other struggles before this?
 And if so, how have they responded to them?

 - How can I support them through their struggle?

 I’d love to hear more about your challenge.
-Shoot me an email at firstname.lastname@example.org
+Please shoot me an email at firstname.lastname@example.org.

 Director, Thrive On Challenge